 - A Legionella Risk Assessment has been completed by an approved Water Hygiene Contractor.
-This will be carried out again when significant changes are made to the water/heating systems. - The Site Manager / Caretaker is responsible for ensuring that the identified operational controls (temperature checks) are conducted and recorded in the school's water log book every month. - The Site Manager / Caretaker will carry out and record end of each school holiday flushing of all outlets. - The risks from legionella are mitigated by the following: - Monthly temperature checks, - Heating of water. - Regular flushing of outlets
+This will be reviewed when significant changes are made to the water/heating systems or there is a change to the responsible person on site. - The Site Manager / Caretaker is responsible for ensuring that the identified operational controls (temperature checks) are conducted and recorded in the school's water log book every month.
+This is carried out by an approved contractor in some of the Trusts schools. - The Site Manager / Caretaker will carry out and record end of each school holiday flushing of all outlets. - The risks from legionella are mitigated by the following:

+- heating of water

+- Regular flushing of outlets

+- Weekly flushing of little used outlets